jakob-ra/Network_Segregation/README.md

 # Network segregation
 An agent-based model of segregation in social networks.
+A report that outlines the model and results can be found at:

 ## Contents
 * toy_model.py: A basic version of the model with a network visualization at every step.
 There are blue, red, and green agents.
 Choose parameters and run.
 Self-contained.